-How to Write a Book Description That Will Sell Your Book
+How to Write a Book Description That Will Captivate Readers (And Sell Books!)

 How to Write a Book Description for Nonfiction

-Nonfiction books have slightly different descriptions that fiction books.
-They often include bullet points to outline the book’s goals and procedures and they talk more about the author than the book itself.
+Nonfiction books have slightly different descriptions than fiction books.
+They often include a bulleted list to outline the book's goals and procedures and they talk more about the author than the book itself (sometimes in the author bio, but often in the description itself too).
 Here are some additional tips for how to write a book description for a nonfiction book:

 1. Make it relevant.